Help us improve your experience.

 CAUTION:

-If the Routing Engine to be replaced is currently functioning as the primary Routing engine, switch it to be the backup using the request chassis routing-engine master switch command before removing it.
+If the Routing Engine to be replaced is currently functioning as the primary Routing engine, switch it to be the backup before removing it using the request vmhost halt command if the Routing Engine supports VMHost, or request chassis routing-engine master switch command if the Routing Engine does not support VMHost.

 To remove a Routing Engine from an SCB (see Figure 1):